 In particular, mortgage lenders will look at your debt-to-income ratio.
 That makes sense, because what they want to know is that you’ll have enough money to comfortably pay them back each month without getting underwater.
 They’ll want all of your debt — credit cards, student loans, car loans, everything — to total in at about 28–36% of your income.
 (Some lenders may be willing to work with you with a debt-to-income higher than that, but it likely comes with more strings attached.
 Plus, if you’re in that situation, it may not be the right move for you to take on even more debt and lock yourself into that much in fixed monthly payments right now.)

 That’s the other reason that debt and credit come first — you may need to adjust your budget for a while.
 It may take some time, and you may decide you’re not able to do that just yet.
 You can start with some tips to help you pay down your credit cards and make a budget.
-I and the other money coaches at Ellevest also host debt and budgeting workshops (free for members via your Learn dashboard) and 1:1 coaching sessions that can help you get there.

 3. Check your score like mortgage lenders do